-The "freezing rain" precipitation type represents supercooled rain drops that can freeze on impact at the surface if below 0° C. If the precipitation is heavy or prolonged then a glaze of ice can build up on exposed surfaces.
+The "freezing rain" precipitation type represents supercooled rain drops that can freeze on impact at the surface if below $0^{\circ}$ C. If the precipitation is heavy or prolonged then a glaze of ice can build up on exposed surfaces.

-Freezing rain can occur when there is snow falling into an elevated layer of air that is warmer than 0° C with a sub-freezing layer below.
+Freezing rain can occur when there is snow falling into an elevated layer of air that is warmer than 0°C with a sub-freezing layer below.
 This is often associated with warm air advection aloft ahead of a warm front.
 As snow particles fall into the layer, they will start to melt.
 If the layer is deep enough for the snow particles to completely melt to rain drops before they reach the sub-freezing layer near the ground, they can remain in supercooled liquid form all the way to the surface (Fig. 7.3d).
-The layer of cold air near the surface is typically only a few degrees below freezing, so it is generally not cold enough for significant heterogeneous freezing of the rain drops to occur (although this process is represented in the IFS).
-It is the presence of the elevated warm layer that is necessary for the formation of freezing rain.
-Freezing drizzle from autoconversion and accretion of supercooled cloud liquid droplets, which does not need an elevated 0° C layer, is not yet represented in the IFS.
+The layer of cold air near the surface is typically only a few degrees below freezing, so it is generally not cold enough for significant homogeneous or heterogeneous freezing of the rain drops to occur (although this process is represented in the IFS).
+It is the presence of the elevated warm (melting) layer that is necessary for the formation of freezing rain.
+The formation of supercooled rain/drizzle drops from the collision-coalescence of supercooled cloud liquid droplets, which does not need an elevated melting-layer, is described below in the "freezing drizzle" category.

-Freezing rain at the surface is diagnosed if the 2-metre temperature is below 0° C, at least 80% of the precipitation mass is in the liquid phase at the base of the elevated warm layer and more than 50% remains as supercooled rain when it reaches the surface.
-Freezing rain can also be diagnosed if there is a higher ice fraction at the base of the warm-layer aloft, or even if there is no warm layer aloft, if the 2m temperature is below zero and the surface precipitation mass is more than 50% liquid, although this is likely to be due to significant supercooled rain production in the lower atmosphere and should be classed as freezing drizzle.
-This latter situation rarely occurs in the IFS as rain formed from the collision-coalescence of supercooled cloud liquid droplets is immediately frozen.
-However, this will be addressed in the future with the addition of a "freezing drizzle" precipitation type category.
+Freezing rain at the surface is diagnosed if the 2-metre temperature is below 0°C, at least 1% of the precipitation rate is in the liquid phase at the base of the elevated melting layer and more than 50% is supercooled rain when it reaches the surface.
+Freezing rain can therefore be diagnosed even if there is a high frozen precipitation fraction at the base of the elevated melting layer, which may not be realistic, but this situation rarely occurs in the IFS.